jwnorman/dplyr/revdep/problems.md

     `summarise_each()` is deprecated.
     Use `summarise_all()`, `summarise_at()` or `summarise_if()` instead.
-    To map `funs` over a selection of variables, use `summarise_at()`
+    To map `funs` over a selection of variables, use `summarise_at()` Warning in subset_order_tbl(tbl = annotated_random, col = "annot.type",  :
+      There are elements in col_order that are not present in the corresponding column.
+Check for typos, or this could be a result of 0 tallies.
+    Warning in bind_rows_(x, .id) :
+      Unequal factor levels: coercing to character
+    Warning in bind_rows_(x, .id) :
+      binding character and factor vector, coercing into character vector Warning in bind_rows_(x, .id) :
+      binding character and factor vector, coercing into character vector
     Error: processing vignette 'annotatr-vignette.Rmd' failed with diagnostics: path for html_dependency not found:
     Execution halted